MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 To manage security in your tenant, turn on tenant-level analytics.
 To turn on tenant-level analytics, see [How do I enable tenant-level analytics](../tenant-level-analytics.md#how-do-i-enable-tenant-level-analytics).

-The **Security** page takes 48 hours to populate all the insights, as shown in the following image.
+The **Security** feature takes 48 hours to populate all the insights, as shown in the following image.
 Until the page is populated, most sections on the page display “Not available”.

 :::image type="content" source="media/full-image.jpg" alt-text="The Security Hub page with data.":::